-Gabriela Bielefeld Nardoto is the principal investigator of EIS.
+She is the principal investigator of EIS.
 She finished her doctoral thesis in 2005 in Applied Ecology at the University of São Paulo.
-Since 2010 she got a position as Professor in the Biological Sciences Institute at the University of Brasília.
-Since 2018 she has a level 2 research fellowship from the CNPq.
+Since 2010 she is Professor at the Biological Sciences Institute at the University of Brasília.
+Since 2018 she has a fellowship from the CNPq - PQ2.

 Gabriela Bielefeld Nardoto

 Jorge M. Freitas

 I have been working trying to integrate genetics and stable isotopes in samples from both plant and animal collections to test levels of assignment accuracy that might exceeds those of either method alone.

 I'm a Ph.D. in ecology, working primarily with mastozoology.
 In collaboration with Dr. Gabriela Nardoto, I am using carbon and nitrogen stable isotopes as a tool to assess the trophic niche of small mammals communities at Cerrado biome.

 Mariana de Carvalho

 My doctoral research focuses on the evolution of monogamy of one Neotropical bird, Stripe-tailed yellow finch (Sicalis citrina), and their migration.
 I am using stable isotopes as a tool to identify the main source of carotenoid pigments and the relationship between body condition, carbon, and nitrogen stable isotopes, carotenoid concentration, and phenotype quality.

 My research focuses on the use of stable isotopes as a tool to discriminate captive x wildlife animals as well as to identify the geographic origin of seized animals from the Brazilian Amazon region.